jjz2021/cicdMavenJunit/README.md

-# simpleMavenJunit
+# MavenJunit
-testing simple Junit in Java code with Maven
+testing Junit in Java code with Maven

 ##To Compile the Code
 $mvn compile